![]() |

-'Hollow in the Snow' (1869) by Armand Guillaumin; Musée d'Orsay, Paris
+'Hollow in the Snow' (1869) by Armand Guillaumin; Musée d'Orsay, Paris |

 Yesterday I decided not to post a painting of a wintery scene by Karl Friedrich Lessing.
 But today I found an Impressionist painter, Armand Guillaumin, and this lovely serene painting of a winter landscape.
 I had never heard of this artist who was born as Jean-Baptiste Armand Guillaumin on February 16, 1841.
-He was probably one of the least known of French Impressionist painters.
+He was probably one of the lesser-known French Impressionist painters.
 In 1861, he enrolled in the Académie Suisse where he became acquainted with Paul Cézanne and Camille Pissarro and developed a lifelong friendship with both of them.
 Edgar Degas and Claude Monet were not really impressed by his work that was marked by a passion for colour.
 Guillaumin became friends with Vincent van Gogh and spent some time in The Netherlands.
 The painting of today is a bit devoid of colour since the white of the snow is the most dominant feature.
 But I love the subtle use of sunlight in this painting which makes it a very friendly and serene scene.
 Where is the woman off to, all by herself, I wonder?

 No comments: